Eric-Yan-742/Obsidian/Job/Interview.md

 3. Your biggest advantage: **Company Dependent**
 4. Why do you want to work here? **Company Dependent**
 5. Team mates are lazy/difficult to get along with.
 How do you deal with it?
 	- I met similar problems before.
 Once I was preparing a presentation in a group.
-Untile a few days before the DDL, there were no people speaking in the group chats.
+Until a few days before the DDL, there were no people speaking in the group chats.
 I became nervous about the progress, so I reached out to other group members.
 It turned out that they were confused about which part of the task they should do and what other members have done.
-Then I realized we never had a clear division of the work, so everyone was
+Then I realized we never had a clear division of the work, so everyone was hesitant and indecisive when working on it.
+Afterwards, I alwasy tried to assign a responsibility to everyone as specific as possible within the group.
+At the same time, I tried to reach out to other members as early as possible if they .
+Those things made the group

 ## Experience and Projects on the Resume